erapsch/erapsch.github.io/_pages/about.md

 ## News

+* 24th June 2025: I presented the third chapter of my doctoral dissertation on "Stochastic process forms in vertically extended continuous time" at the <a href="https://sites.google.com/view/amamef2025/home">12th General AMaMeF Conference</a> held at the Dipartimento di Scienze Economiche at Università degli Studi di Verona.
+The talk was entitled "Stochastic differential games as extensive form approximations".
+The doctoral project was supervised by Christoph Knochenhauer.
 * 3rd June 2025: I submitted my doctoral dissertation at TU Berlin, Fakultät II, entitled "On the Foundations of Dynamic Games and Probability: Decision Making in Stochastic Extensive Form".
 * 16th May 2025: I presented my work on "Decision making in stochastic extensive form" in the <a href="https://www.uni-bielefeld.de/forschung/profil/fokusbereiche/quamu/index.xml">Quantifying and Managing Uncertainty</a> Research Seminar at the <a href="https://www.uni-bielefeld.de/zwe/imw/">Center for Mathematical Economics (Institut für Mathematische Wirtschaftsforschung IMW)</a>, Bielefeld.
 * 1st April 2025: New term started, for further information on my current course "Analysis II für Ingenieurwissenschaften" at TU Berlin, see the <a href="https://isis.tu-berlin.de/course/view.php?id=37634">ISIS webpage</a>